Secure by default in Office 365

 More information on these overrides can be found in Create safe sender lists.

-We're in the process of deprecating the Move message to Junk Email folder action for a High confidence phishing email verdict in EOP anti-spam policies.
+We have deprecated the Move message to Junk Email folder action for a High confidence phishing email verdict in EOP anti-spam policies.
 Anti-spam policies that use this action for high confidence phishing messages will be converted to Quarantine message.
 The Redirect message to email address action for high confidence phishing messages is unaffected.

 Secure by default is not a setting that can be turned on or off, but is the way our filtering works out of the box to keep potentially dangerous or unwanted messages out of your mailboxes.
 Malware and high confidence phishing messages should be quarantined.
 Only admins can manage messages that are quarantined as malware or high confidence phishing, and they can also report false positives to Microsoft from there.
 For more information, see Manage quarantined messages and files as an admin in EOP